-Housing support for those in general needs housing is provided by the council's Welfare Reform and Tenancy Support Team particularly at the beginning of a tenancy to ensure the tenant is best positioned to live independently, sustain their tenancy in the long-term and avoid the need for high cost interventions.
-The team provide support with resettlement including 'setting up a home', arranging utilities, household budget management, acquiring essential fixtures and fittings and advice on basic cleaning routines and 'healthy living'.
+- 40. Housing support for those in general needs housing is provided by the council's Welfare Reform and Tenancy Support Team particularly at the beginning of a tenancy to ensure the tenant is best positioned to live independently, sustain their tenancy in the long-term and avoid the need for high cost interventions.
+The team provide support with re-settlement including 'setting up a home', arranging utilities, household budget management, acquiring essential fixtures and fittings and advice on basic cleaning routines and 'healthy living'.
 A significant proportion of casework includes debt management, welfare benefit maximisation and addressing rent debt.
 This support work is frequently undertaken as part of joint support planning and delivery with other key services including social services and Central and North West London NHS Foundation Trust (CNWL).
 Similar support is offered by Trinity Homeless Projects.
-Referrals have been accepted across London by Caridon Tenancy Support in connection with rough sleepers under the 'everyone in' initiative in response to coronavirus.
+Referrals have been accepted across London by Caridon Tenancy Support in connection with rough sleepers under the 'everyone in' initiative in response to coronavirus. - 41.
+Work around tenancy sustainment will include seeking a common approach in London to the placement of households under section 17 of the Children Act 1989 to, as far as possible, avoid negative, intentionally homeless decision resulting in additional pressure on social care services.